-Coffee and chocolate come together on top of a sugar cookie crust to make the best brownie you will ever eat!
+Coffee chocolate brownies bring together rich coffee and chocolate topped on a sugar cookie crust to make the best brownie you will ever eat!
 These homemade brownies are full of rich flavor and chunks of bittersweet chocolate and are so delicious with a glass of milk or a cup of coffee!

 I need something chocolate.
 Let's be perfectly clear, it’s not a want; it’s a need.